graydenshand/rust-pub-sub/README.md

 There is no persistence, so a disconnected client cannot recover messages that it missed when it reconnects.

+Mostly this has been chosen to ensure the system is as lightweight and fast as possible.

 ## Load testing

-The CLI comes with two commands useful for load testing:
+The CLI comes with two commands useful for load testing.
+On my 2020 M1 Macbook Pro, I have reached processing rates beyond 1.7M commands per second - completely exhausting my CPU.

 ```sh
 cargo run -- log-metrics --address localhost:36912